Tikam321/system-design/springBoot/spring-boot-interview4.md

 > Comparable is used for natural/default sorting and requires the class itself to implement `compareTo()`.
 Comparator is used for custom sorting and implements the `compare()` method externally, allowing multiple sorting strategies.

+# 10. What is the difference between PUT and POST in REST APIs?
+- POST is used to create a new resource, and the server usually generates the resource ID.
+- PUT is used to update a resource when the client already knows the resource identifier.
+- POST is not idempotent - if you send the same POST twice, you may create two records.
+- PUT is idempotent - sending the same request multiple times results in the same final state.
+- Example: POST /users creates a new user, PUT /users/101 updates user 101.
+- In real APIs, we use POST for create, PUT for full update, and PATCH for partial update.